Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 In Detroit, which lies deeper into the fire zone, Mayor Trett said he is not aware of anyone who has been able to return to take up residence.

-Detroit once had an economy largely tied to logging in national forests, but in recent decades, as those timber harvests plummeted, became more reliant on recreation that included boating in the summer and snow sports in the winter.
+Detroit once had an economy largely tied to logging in national forests, but in recent decades, as those timber harvests plummeted, the town became more reliant on recreation that included boating in the summer and snow sports in the winter.

 Trett is a retired structural firefighter who moved to Detroit in 2009.
 He has long been concerned about the risks that a runaway blaze could pose to town, a vulnerable location at the outlet to three canyons that can all act as funnels for fire.
 To reduce that risk, the U.S. Forest Service in years past created a fuel break on edge of town stripped of trees, which can act as a place for firefighters to take stand.
 But that did not help last week when firefighters could not be put into position, and winds caused fire embers to sail far ahead of the main blaze.